Layan-khalil/100-AI-APP/README.md

 * Turning observations into product ideas
 * Designing useful AI workflows
 * Making product and engineering decisions
-* Building under time constraints
+* Building under constraints
 * Shipping instead of endlessly polishing
-* Observing how people interact with a product
+* Sharing what I build publicly
+* Getting feedback from real people
 * Learning from what works — and what doesn't
 * Iterating based on what I discover